chazcurlee/recipe-central/README.md

 *********
 ## Description

-A sleek, aesthetic web page dedicated to collection and dispursing the best recipes known to homankind.
+A sleek, aesthetic web page dedicated to collection and dispursing the best recipes known to humankind.
+Shows world famous chefs and their related recipes.
 Open to all and all are welcome to share and edit recipes.
-The recipes are categorized by Breakfast, Lunch, Dinner, and Snack to allow the user easy access to whatever meal they are looking for.
-Many recipe websites contain far to much fat and fluff.
 Recipe Central hopes to combat this with its surgical approach to UI/UX.

 **********
 ## Technologies Used